adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## RubyGems

-[RubyGems](http://rubygems.org/) is a community-run package manager for ruby.
+[RubyGems](http://rubygems.org/) is a community-run package manager for Ruby.
-RubyGems ships with ruby, so there is no need to download it separately.
+RubyGems ships with Ruby, so there is no need to download it separately.

 Ruby packages are called "gems," and they can be hosted by the community at RubyGems.org.
 Each gem contains its source code and some metadata, including